ianepreston/blog/posts/2023-04-09-network-rework.md

 # Create firewall rules

 Don't forget about avahi for mdns and adding pfblocker to most everything.
-Figure out how to change default LAN for name resolution etc.
+Figure out how to change default LAN for name resolution etc. Make sure traffic to synology is routing through the correct interface.